zoe-pith/pith-site/sections/about.md

 ---
 layout: default
 title: About
-permalink: /
+permalink: /about
 weight: 1
 ---

 Anyone can host, and everyone should.

-Pith is an exercise in do-it-yourself hospitality: I sporadically serve dinner for six guests out of my apartment in New York City.
+\[Add photo\]

+I live in New York City, where I run the Pith Supper Club out of my apartment.
+I’m also a columnist and recipe contributor for Food & Wine Magazine.
+And when I travel, I’m most curious to explore amazing markets and home cooking traditions.

+Excellent hospitality does not have to be transactional and hierarchical.
+There is true joy in becoming a confident and creative host, in your own home, for your own community.

-Join the mailing list to receive notifications about dinner openings as well as essential tips for cultivating a welcoming home and an improvisational confidence in the kitchen.
+Sign up below to receive sporadic notifications about supper club availability, as well as essential tips for cultivating a welcoming home and an improvisational confidence in the kitchen.

 — _Jonah Reider_